-Estate and Trust Tax Returns in Maryland: What Every Executor Needs to Know
+Maryland Estate & Trust Tax Returns: What Every Executor in Frederick County Needs to Know

-Serving as an executor in Maryland comes with significant responsibilities, particularly when it comes to estate and trust tax obligations.
-Many estate tax preparers near Frederick see executors struggling with requirements they never knew existed.
+Serving as an executor in Maryland comes with significant responsibilities — especially when it comes to estate and trust tax obligations.
+Many executors in Frederick, Thurmont, Urbana, and surrounding communities are caught off guard by requirements they never knew existed.
 Understanding these obligations upfront can save time, money, and potential legal complications down the road.
+Our estate and trust tax team in Frederick works with families through this process every year.

 Maryland Estate Tax: What Makes It Unique

 Unlike many states, Maryland maintains its own estate tax separate from federal requirements.
-The Maryland Comptroller's Office requires estate tax returns for estates exceeding specific thresholds, and the rules can be significantly different from federal estate tax regulations.
+The Maryland Comptroller's Office requires estate tax returns for estates exceeding specific thresholds, and the rules can differ significantly from federal estate tax regulations.

 Current Maryland Estate Tax Thresholds

-Maryland's estate tax exemption is typically lower than the federal exemption, meaning estates that don't owe federal estate tax may still owe Maryland estate tax.
-This catches many executors off guard, especially when dealing with properties in high-value areas like Frederick County.
+Maryland's estate tax exemption is typically lower than the federal exemption, meaning estates that owe nothing federally may still owe Maryland estate tax.
+This catches many executors off guard, particularly when dealing with properties in high-value areas like Frederick County where real estate values have risen substantially.

 The Maryland Inheritance Tax Component

 Maryland also imposes an inheritance tax, which is separate from the estate tax.
-This tax depends on the relationship between the deceased and the beneficiaries, with different rates applying to:
+This tax depends on the relationship between the deceased and the beneficiaries, with different rates applying to immediate family members (spouse, children, parents), siblings and other relatives, and non-family beneficiaries.

 Trust Tax Obligations in Maryland